Balsamiq Brand Assets

 Feel free to copy and paste the paragraphs below.

-Balsamiq is available for Desktop, as a hosted web service, or integrated with Google Drive, Confluence and Jira.
+Balsamiq is available on the web (Balsamiq Cloud), on Desktop, and integrated with Google Drive, Confluence, and Jira.

 The product page has a bunch of screenshot of sample wireframes you can use, created with Balsamiq.

 We have a few videos that demonstrate our products on a YouTube playlist called Product Introductions.